realitycollective/realitycollective.github.io/blog/2022-06-06-the-service-framework-has-landed.md

 Some of the use cases where the Service Framework has been used by our current partners and consumers include:

 * A settings framework to track and maintain the current state of the application. (far better than a random static class)
-* A communications service, that can provider different implementations based on the platform it is running on with no impact to the running application.
+* A communications service, that can provide different implementations based on the platform it is running on with no impact to the running application.
 * A storage service with connections to several providers, such as Azure, Sketchfab, local storage and more.
 * A data processing service that supports many different file types and content, all delivered in a common format inside the application.
 * A scene loading service, maintaining the states and order of screens loaded / unloaded and more.